TendTo/dlinear/docs/Usage.md

 After compilation, the binary, called `dlinear` will be located in the `bazel-bin/dlinear` directory.
 There are several options to run it:

-- run `bazel-bin/dlinear/dlinear` in the terminal
+- run `./bazel-bin/dlinear/dlinear` in the terminal
 - add the absolute path of the directory `bazel-bin/dlinear` to the `PATH` environment variable
+- move the binary from `./bazel-bin/dlinear/dlinear` to a directory already in the `PATH`, like `/usr/local/bin`
 - create a symbolic link to the executable
 - create an alias for the executable

-From now on, the snippets will assume that the `dlinear` binary is in the `PATH`.
+From now on, the snippets will assume that the `dlinear` binary has been added to the `PATH`.

 ```bash
 # Invoke dlinear help